 In 2018, the Company commenced a sale offering and issuance (the "LDC Offering") of 285 million revenue participation interests (the "Digital Securities") of the net raffle revenue of LDC Crypto Universal Public Company Limited ("LDC").
 The Digital Securities do not have any voting rights, redemption rights, or liquidation rights, nor are they tied in any way to other equity securities of LDC or the Company nor do they otherwise hold any rights that a holder of equity securities of LDC or the Company may have or that a holder of traditional equity securities or capital stock may have.
 Rather, each of the holders of the Digital Securities has a pro rata right to receive 7% of the net raffle revenue.
 If the net raffle revenue is zero for a given period, holders of the Digital Securities are not eligible to receive any cash distributions from any raffle sweepstakes of LDC for such period.
+For the year ended December 31, 2022, the company did not incur any obligations to the holders of the outstanding Digital Securities.
 For the year ended December 31, 2021, the Company incurred an obligation to pay an aggregate amount of approximately \$5,632 to holders of the outstanding Digital Securities.
-The Company did not satisfy any of those obligations during the year ended December 31, 2021.
-For year ended December 31, 2020, the Company incurred obligations and paid \$17,937, respectively, to holders of the outstanding Digital Securities.
+The Company did not satisfy any of those obligations during the years ended December 31, 2021 or 2022.